Palettes of Dehn colorings for spatial graphs and the classification of vertex conditions: Generalized -palettes for region colorings of oriented spatial graph diagrams

 (iv) \ If $(a_1^{\varepsilon_1}, a_2^{\varepsilon_2},\ldots, a_n^{\varepsilon_n}) \in P$, when $n>2$,

 hold, and when $n=2$,

 hold. \end{definition}

 The axioms of an oriented $\mathcal{R}$-palette $P$ of $(X,[\,])$ are obtained from the oriented Reidemeister moves, of spatial graph diagrams.
 This is observed when we consider $(X,P)$-colorings for regions of spatial graph diagrams as follows: \begin{definition} Let $(X,[\,])$ be a knot-theoretic ternary-quasigroup and $P$ be an oriented $\mathcal{R}$-palette of $(X,[\,])$.
 Let $D$ be a diagram of an oriented spatial graph and $\mathcal{R}(D)$ the set of regions of $D$.
-An {\it $(X,P)$-coloring} of $D$ is a map $C: \mathcal{R}(D) \to X$ satisfying the following conditions: \begin{itemize} \item For a crossing $c$ with regions $r_1, r_2, r_3$, and $r_4$ as depicted in FIGURE~\ref{coloring5},
+An {\it $(X,P)$-coloring} of $D$ is a map $C: \mathcal{R}(D) \to X$ satisfying the following conditions: \begin{itemize} \item For a crossing $c$ with regions $r_1, r_2, r_3$, and $r_4$ as depicted in Fig.~\ref{coloring5},

-holds, see also FIGURE~\ref{coloring2}, where $r_1$ is located in the right side of the over- and under-arcs both with respect to their orientations, $r_2$ is the region which is adjacent to $r_1$ by an under-arc and $r_3$ is the region which is adjacent to $r_1$ by the over-arc. \item For a vertex $v$ with regions $r_1, \ldots , r_n$ that appear clockwisely as depicted in FIGURE~\ref{coloring5},
+holds, see also Fig.~\ref{coloring2}, where $r_1$ is located in the right side of the over- and under-arcs both with respect to their orientations, $r_2$ is the region which is adjacent to $r_1$ by an under-arc and $r_3$ is the region which is adjacent to $r_1$ by the over-arc. \item For a vertex $v$ with regions $r_1, \ldots , r_n$ that appear clockwisely as depicted in Fig.~\ref{coloring5},

 holds, where for $i\in \{1,\ldots ,n\}$, ${\varepsilon_i}=+1$ if the arc $x_i$ which separates the regions $r_{i}$ and $r_{i+1}$ points to $v$, and $\varepsilon_i=-1$ otherwise. \end{itemize} We call $C(r)$ the {\it color} of a region $r$.
 We denote by ${\rm Col}_{(X,P)}(D)$ the set of $(X,P)$-colorings of $D$. \end{definition}